hjfrunblog/hjfrunblog.github.io/docs/internal/resume.md

   <div class="time-span">2019.11 ～ 2020.6</div>
 </div>

-Develop a web-version search engine to handle users’ more advanced searches The client is a leader in the world-class beauty industry headquartered in France.
+Develop a web-version search engine to handle users’ more advanced searches.
+The client is a leader in the world-class beauty industry headquartered in France.
 Clients need to track content related to keywords in the beauty industry on social media.
 Based on the analysis of these contents, grasp the popular keywords, trends, co-mentions, and sentiment analysis of the industry.
 Gain valuable business insights.

 My task is to create a Web app based on the Vue framework to facilitate customers to obtain data from the back end according to the input keywords and filter options, and then display the data in the form of rich charts and interact.
 In order to connect with Microsoft Power BI, I wrote a custom Visual with TypeScript.
 The project integrates the Azure Active Directory required by the customer to manage user authentication.